 Mindful Office (striving for a better work environment)

-The fixed desk is dead.
+The desk is dead.
 Nowadays you can work anywhere, and for this reason, the office as we know it has become outdated.
 We see a clear trend and a need for a workplace to feel less like an office.
 Companies are striving to create a better work environment focused on balance, health consciousness and mindfulness, yet still promoting productivity.